splunk/public-o11y-docs/gdi/prometheus-exporter/prometheus-exporter.md

 <meta name="description" content="Documentation on the prometheus-exporter">

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus-exporter` monitor type by using the SignalFx Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus-exporter` monitor type by using the SignalFx Smart Agent Receiver.

 ## Description